Fairy Doors

-Have you ever spotted a fairy door?
+Have you ever spotted fairy doors?

 Once you see one, your radar will be attuned to them like it might be for ice cream on a hot summer day or your favorite jeans at a basement sale.